-Investments in subsidiaries are stated at cost less provision for impairment c) Foreign currency translation
+Investments in subsidiaries are stated at cost less provision for impairment

 The Group owns the entire share capital of five dormant subsidiaries.
-These investments are not considered material for the purpose of giving a true and fair view of these financial statements and therefore have not been consolidated (see note 30).
+These investments are not considered material for the purpose of giving a true and fair view of these financial statements and therefore have not been consolidated (see note 31).